Laura, South Australia: Attractions

-Former
+In July 2025 management announced the imminent move of the factory to the old Beston cheese works at Murray Bridge, citing loss of milk suppliers in the Lower North and increased business opportunities.

+The Laura Fair is held over two days annually on the first weekend of April.
+Initiated by Dick Biles of the Rocky River Historic and Art Society, and wholly volunteer driven, it has been held every year since, apart from the COVID years.

+Laura is a vibrant, artistic rural community with a population of approximately 650, situated beside the Rocky River and amongst the rolling hills of the Southern Flinders Ranges.

+The Laura Markets are a fundraising event held on the first Saturday of March, May, July, September, November & December at the Laura Memorial Civic Centre.

 The Wilmington railway line was built from Gladstone railway station to Laura in 1884.
 It was extended from Laura in 1910 to Booleroo Centre, and finally to Wilmington in 1915.
-It closed in 1969.
+Passenger services ended in 1969, and it was formally closed in 1990.

-The historic former Laura Courthouse in Hughes Street is listed on the South Australian Heritage Register.
+The former Laura Courthouse in Hughes Street is listed on the South Australian Heritage Register.

 Media

 Between 1889 and 1948, Laura had its own newspaper, the Standard.
 Its first iteration, Laura Standard (subtitled: and Beetaloo, Wirrabara, Melrose, Booleroo Centre and Yarrowie Advertiser) ran from 1889.
 In 1917 it merged with Crystal Brook Times to form Laura Standard and Crystal Brook Courier.
 In 1948, this newspaper then merged with Areas' Express and Agriculturist and Review to form Northern Review (later becoming The Flinders News).